Which Is Feeder Insect Is Better for Your Pet Reptile?

 - Easy to care for and keep alive before feeding to your pet

 As Mealworm Care details, mealworms are not technically worms either.
 They are the larvae of darkling beetles.
 The larvae exist for about 8 weeks.
 Unlike waxworms, which are always soft, mealworms have a harder exterior that they will molt and shed many times during their brief life cycle.
-Under that exoskeleton will be a soft and buttery treat for your reptile to enjoy.
+Under that hard shell exoskeleton will be a soft and buttery treat for your reptile to enjoy.

 Benefits of Mealworms: